Chart Color Schemes

 Household Composition

-Torrens Park features high concentrations of group households, with a lower-than-average median household size
+Torrens Park features high concentrations of group households, with a fairly typical median household size

-Family households account for 71.1% of all households, including 33.1% couples with children, 27.6% couples without children, and 9.2% single parent families.
-Non-family households constitute the remaining 28.9%, with lone person households at 25.0% and group households comprising 4.3% of the total.
-The median household size is 2.5 people, which is smaller than the Greater Adelaide average of 2.6.
+Family households constitute 71.1% of all households, including 33.1% couples with children, 27.6% couples without children, and 9.2% single parent families.
+Non-family households comprise the remaining 28.9%, with lone person households at 25.0% and group households making up 4.3%.
+The median household size is 2.5 people, which aligns with the Greater Adelaide average.

 Frequently Asked Questions - Households